Coral bleaching events

 AIMS has been monitoring mass bleaching events on the Great Barrier Reef since the early 1980s.
 We are studying the corals’ response, tolerance levels and ability to adapt heat stress, which will let us better predict and model future scenarios for reef managers.

-Mass bleaching events in 1998, 2002 and 2006 were caused by unusually warm sea surface temperatures during the summer season.
-More recent bleaching (2008–2011) was caused by an influx of freshwater.
+Mass bleaching events in 1998, 2002, 2006 and most recently 2016 were caused by unusually warm sea surface temperatures during the summer season.
+Bleaching in 2008 and 2011 was caused by an influx of freshwater.

 The summer of 2001–2002 saw a mass bleaching event that was slightly more severe than the 1997–1998 event.
 The first signs of substantial bleaching were reported in January 2002, with the worst over by April.